stefanthoss/stefandroid-blog/_posts/2025-04-21-ultimate-home-assistant-rpi.md

 * I have good experience with those,
 * they use little power for decent performance,
 * they have a great ecosystem for accessories and online how-tos, and
-* they are a first-class citizen for Home Assistans OS.
+* they are a first-class citizen for Home Assistant OS.

 My research has shown the following three options: